anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

      - Physical CPU Quantity
      - The physical machines on which the Kubernetes nodes run must be equipped with at least two (2) physical sockets, each with at least 20 CPU cores.
-     - infra.hw.cpu.cfg.001 and infra.hw.cpu.cfg.002 from :cite:t:`refmodel` Chapter 8, section Telco Edge Cloud:
+     - infra.hw.cpu.cfg.001 and infra.hw.cpu.cfg.002 from :cite:t:`refmodel_ra2` Chapter 8, section Telco Edge Cloud:
        Infrastructure Profiles
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.009
      - Physical Storage
      - The physical machines on which the Kubernetes nodes run should be equipped with solid-state drives (SSDs).
-     - infra.hw.stg.ssd.cfg.002 from :cite:t:`refmodel` Chapter 5, section Storage Configurations
+     - infra.hw.stg.ssd.cfg.002 from :cite:t:`refmodel_ra2` Chapter 5, section Storage Configurations
-     - :cite:t:`anuket-ri2` Chapter 3, section Infrastructure Requirements
+     - :cite:t:`anuket-ri2_ra2` Chapter 3, section Infrastructure Requirements
    * - ra2.ch.010
      - Local Filesystem Storage Quantity
      - The Kubernetes nodes must be equipped with local filesystem capacity of at least 320 GB for unpacking and